ayushb03/python-sdk/README.md

 # Use msgspec for schema-aware serialization (fastest overall with schemas)
 configure(serialization_format=SerializationFormat.MSGSPEC)

+# Use FlatBuffers for maximum performance with zero-copy memory access
+configure(serialization_format=SerializationFormat.FLATBUFFERS)

 # Use standard library JSON (not recommended for performance-critical applications)
 configure(serialization_format=SerializationFormat.JSON)
 ```